docker/cli/experimental/README.md

 The information below describes each feature and the GitHub pull requests and issues associated with it.
 If necessary, links are provided to additional documentation on an issue.
-As an active Docker user and community member, please feel free to provide any feedback on these features you wish.
+As an active Docker user and community member, feel free to provide any feedback on these features you wish.

 ## Use Docker experimental